CONGRATULATIONS! You’re engaged!

 - Budget – I know… the dreaded “B” word.
 We would all like to have a “Sky is the Limit” budget, but most of us don’t.
 So, have this conversation early.
 Your budget will help you make other decisions.
 Talk to your parent’s and your fiancé’s parents about their financial expectations.
 Determine if you and your fiancé are going to pay for part of the wedding.
 Is there anyone else who has offered to help out?
 My daughter’s grandmother offered to pay for her wedding dress and veil, up to $2,000.

 Sharing your wedding vision early can save misunderstandings and disappointment down the road.
 Don’t make assumptions around what your parents or your fiancé’s parents can afford.
-These can be difficult conversations but to keep everyone sane, it’s important to communicate and set expectations.
+These are difficult conversations but to keep everyone sane, it’s important to communicate and set expectations.
 This could mean adjusting the vision around how many guests you will invite or the location of the reception.
-Beginning the wedding planning process with a vision and clear expectations will help make your planning more enjoyable.
+Beginning the wedding planning process with a vision and clear expectations will make your planning more enjoyable.

 There is a sweet spot where the size of your wedding, the vision for your ceremony and reception and your budget all come together to create your perfect wedding!
 This is the exact wedding that is right for you and your fiancé!